CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 The files in this directory should be regular Yothalot files (you can create such files using the PHP class [Yothalot\Output](copernica-docs:Yothalot/php-output "Output") or the C++ class [Yothalot::Output](copernica-docs:Yothalot/cpp-output "Output").
-Every record in these files will result in one racer subprocess to be started.
+Every record in these files will result in one race subprocess to be started.
 In other words: if you store 10 files in the temporary directory, and each of these ten files hold 100 records, a total of 1000 individual processes are started by the Yothalot framework, each to process one record from